-Digital conversion is done by reading the state of all 61 keys together and then clocking the data out serially using a number of CD4014 CMOS 8-stage static shift registers with
+Digital conversion is done by reading the state of all 61 keys together in parallel and then clocking the data out serially using a number of CD4014 CMOS 8-stage static shift registers with

 synchronous parallel inputs in series, in effect forming a 61-bit shift register (see circuit).

-All the contact silver plating is open to air and thoroughly blackened with tarnish after a third of a century, and the scanner boards will need removing from each keyboard, both
+All the contact silver plating is thoroughly blackened with tarnish after a third of a century, and the scanner boards will need removing from each keyboard, both to clean the

 There are about the same number of thumb pistons as the Durham Cathedral organ console, but laid out and annotated

 differently.
-The majority are double touch, additional pressure engaging a second contact; some of the contacts are intermittent.
+The majority are double touch, additional pressure engaging a second contact.

-The pedal board is a standard 32 note radiating concave RCO specification.
+The pedal board is a conventional 32 note radiating/concave RCO specification.
 The contacts are open to air silver plated pins mounted on the pedals and sprung wires on the frame,

 and like the keyboards they were heavily tarnished.
 In addition each note uses a very thin braided copper wire to connect the moving pedal pin and handle the repeated pedal movement